14th Quartermaster Detachment: Unit redeployment

-The 14th arrived back at their mobilization station, Fort Lee, Virginia, on 8 March 1991.
+The 14th arrived at their mobilization station, Fort Lee, Virginia, on 8 March 1991.
 They were welcomed back at a special ceremony on Sergeant Seay Field by the Fort Lee community as well as the Quartermaster General, Brigadier General Paul J. Vanderploog and the Post Commander, Lieutenant General Leon Salomon.
 General Vanderploog pinned Purple Hearts on two soldiers and National Defense Service Medals on all.
-General Salomon told the assembled unit that they "will be a part of our proud history.
+General Salomon told the assembled unit they "will be a part of our proud history.
 We are saddened by your grief, but at the same time we are proud of your accomplishments.
 Stand tall.
 Hold your heads up high.
 The 14th Quartermaster Detachment has made a difference, and then some."

-The 14th Quartermaster Detachment returned home to Greensburg, Pennsylvania on 9 March 1991.
-Twenty-three soldiers returned home with the unit, seven of these returning soldiers had been wounded during the attack.
-At the time of the unit's return to the United States many of its soldiers were still in hospital recovery wards.
-They were greeted at Latrobe Airport by family and community members as well as a number of dignitaries to include the Major General James Baylor, Commander, 99th Army Reserve Command; Congressman John Murtha and Pennsylvania Lieutenant Governor Mark Singel.
+The 14th Quartermaster Detachment returned home to Greensburg, Pennsylvania, on 9 March 1991.
+Twenty-three soldiers returned home with the unit; seven of these returning soldiers had been wounded during the attack.
+At the time of the unit's return to the United States, many of its soldiers were still in hospital recovery wards.
+They were greeted at Latrobe Airport by family and community members as well as several dignitaries, including the Major General James Baylor, Commander, 99th Army Reserve Command; Congressman John Murtha and Pennsylvania Lieutenant Governor Mark Singel.

-Most of the members of the 14th Quartermaster Detachment were released from active duty by 1 June 1991.
+Most of the 14th Quartermaster Detachment members were released from active duty by 1 June 1991.
 More than a dozen of the unit's soldiers continued to receive medical care at Walter Reed Army Medical Center.

 The 14th Quartermaster Detachment is still on the rolls of the U.S. Army Reserve.
-None of the soldiers who were with the unit when it deployed to Saudi Arabia are still assigned.
-In 1999 the unit deployed again, this time to Puerto Barrios, Guatemala, to provide fresh water to soldiers involved in assisting victims of Hurricane Mitch.
-The unit was mobilized again in support of Operation Iraqi Freedom in 2004 for a one-year deployment.
+None of the soldiers with the unit when it deployed to Saudi Arabia are still assigned.
+In 1999, the unit was deployed again, this time to Puerto Barrios, Guatemala, to provide fresh water to soldiers involved in assisting victims of Hurricane Mitch.
+The unit was mobilized again in 2004 for a one-year deployment to support Operation Iraqi Freedom.
 The unit returned without any casualties.